wp-plugins/active-directory-integration/readme.txt

 = Is it possible to use TLS with a self-signed certificate on the AD server? = Yes, this works.
 But you have to add the line `TLS_REQCERT never` to your ldap.conf on your web server.
 If yout don't already have one create it.
 On Windows systems the path should be `c:\openldap\sysconf\ldap.conf`.
+Another and even simpler way is to add LDAPTLS_REQCERT=never to your environment settings.

 = Can I use LDAPS instead of TLS? =
 Yes, you can.
 Just put "ldaps://" in front of the server in the option labeled "Domain Controller" (e.g. "ldaps://dc.domain.tld"), enter 636 as port and deactivate the option "Use TLS".
 But have in mind, that